swamynathansa/boltzmann-web15/README.txt

-CONTENTS OF THIS FILE
+CONTENTS OF THIS SITE.
 ---------------------

- * About Drupal
+ * About Drupal, the world's best CMS
  * Configuration and features
  * Installation profiles
  * Appearance